MohammedAlimoor/ImageProgressView/README.md

 # ImageProgressView
-its library  for android
+ library  for android
-ImageView With progress waiting   when  image  load from internet its easy and simple
+ImageView With progress waiting   when  image  load from internet , easy and simple
 # setup